Topics

 If one of your health goals is to improve your sleep and spend more time in deep, restorative sleep each night, WHOOP can offer valuable insights that you can use to enhance your sleep routine.

-WHOOP keeps track of your time in bed, hours asleep, sleep need, sleep performance, wake events, sleep efficiency, sleep consistency, and stages of sleep – including how long you spend in restorative sleep every night.
-You can even view your restorative sleep trends over the course of a week, month, or six months at a time.
+WHOOP tracks comprehensive sleep metrics, including time in bed, hours asleep, sleep performance, wake events, and sleep efficiency.
+It also measures sleep consistency, respiratory rate, sleep latency, sleep debt, and time spent in each stage of sleep, including restorative sleep (REM and Deep).
+You can view your restorative sleep trends over a week, month, six months, or a full year.

 Based on these data points, WHOOP also offers personalized daily sleep recommendations based on your nightly sleep performance.
 These recommendations can help you improve your recovery, maintain higher daily energy levels, and get all of the benefits of restorative sleep.